 What mathematics course should I take?
 Many students who arrive at BYU have difficulty deciding which mathematics course to start with.
 We will discuss the mathematics requirements at BYU, and describe some of the standard paths that students take to fulfill them.

 The University core also contains a Languages of Learning requirement.
 This can be fulfilled with a mathematics course or with a foreign language course.
 Courses that fulfill the mathematics option include Math 112 or Math 113.
-The prerequisite for Math 112 is Math 110 or an equivalent course.
+The prerequisite for Math 112 is Math 110 and Math 111 or equivalent courses.
 If you have taken a precalculus course in high school, this would count as equivalent to Math 110 for the purposes of prerequisites.

 Students planning to major in Accounting, Management, or Information Systems (in the Marriott School of Management) are required to take Math 116 and Math 118.
 Both of these courses have Math 110 as a prerequisite.
 If you have credit for Math 112, this should fulfill the Math 116 requirement (check with your major department).
 If you have taken a precalculus course in high school, this would count as equivalent to Math 110 for the purposes of prerequisites.